roostergrin/front-end-dev-test/README.md

   1. Full width slider with 3 images and bottom angled at 25 degrees
   2. Right border square with #2 is a contact modal button see wireframe-modal for styling
       - This will also be a sticky / fixed button
   3. Section 3 stylized bullet points
       - Here we would like to see icons
   4. Testimonial slider
   5. Footer has 2 background color with angle

+We would like you to use any color schemes.
+Feel free to add as may animations you would like and any sized image you feel best.
+You also have some design freedoms to create / use any of the assets provided.
+Feel free to use any stock images as well.
+We would also like you to be as creative as you would like.
+We usually face a lot of ambiguity when developing and designing from

 <strong>Below are the technical requirements:</strong>